Altinn/altinn-studio-docs/content/correspondence/reference/API endpoints/initialize/_index.en.md

 List of recipients for the correspondence.
 This can either be the organization number or the national identity number of the recipient.

 For *organization numbers*, the recipients must include the prefix `urn:altinn:organization:identifier-no` in front of the organization number.
+Example `urn:altinn:organization:identifier-no:123456789`

-For *national identity numbers*, the must have the prefix `urn:altinn:person:identifier-no` in front of the identity number.
+For *national identity numbers*, the recipients must have the prefix `urn:altinn:person:identifier-no` in front of the identity number.
+Example `urn:altinn:person:identifier-no:01019912345`

 ### Optional request properties